 We are proud of our record of over one million hours with zero strikes, using extensions we can navigate through very narrow and deep holes or trench excavations with our Vac-Ex units.

-There are many benefits of using suction excavation including health and safety.
+There are many benefits of using Vacuum (Suction) excavation including health and safety.

 At Vac-Ex we are committed to reducing the Co2 emissions generated from our vehicles.